List of geographical tors: Dartmoor

 Dartmoor represents one of the largest areas of exposed granite in the United Kingdom, covering an area of 368 sqmi.
 It is part of a chain of granite stretching through Cornwall, as far as the Isles of Scilly.

 Some of the more durable granite survived to form the rocky crowns of Dartmoor tors.
-One of the best known is at Haytor on the eastern part of the moor, whose granite is of unusually fine quality and was quarried from the hillside below the tor during the 19th and early 20th centuries.
-Its stone was used to construct the pillars outside the British Museum in London, and to build London Bridge.
+One of the best known is at Haytor on the eastern part of the moor, the granite of which is of unusually fine quality and was quarried from the hillside below during the 19th and early 20th centuries.
+Its stone was used to construct the pillars outside the British Museum in London and to build London Bridge.
 The last granite to be quarried there was used to build Exeter War Memorial in 1919.

 Ten Tors is an annual weekend hike on Dartmoor.